• StarPure High-Resolution Agarose

 1. According to the amount of gel to be prepared and the gel concentration, add accurately weighed agarose powder into a conical flask with a certain amount of electrophoresis buffer (the total liquid volume should not exceed 50% of the capacity of the conical flask).

-2. Heat in a microwave to dissolve agarose, heat over medium heat until boiling, keep boiling for about 30 seconds, put on heat-resistant gloves, remove the conical flask and shake carefully to resuspend the undissolved particles, and heat over medium heat again for 1 minute, or until the agarose is completely dissolved.
-Please wear heat-resistant gloves and shake the conical flask carefully to make the agarose solution fully uniform.
+2. Dissolve the agarose in a microwave over medium heat until boiling.
+Keep the solution boiling for approximately 30 seconds.
+Wearing heat-resistant gloves, remove the flask and carefully shake it to resuspend any undissolved particles.
+Heat again over medium heat for 1 minute, or until the agarose is completely dissolved.
+Wearing heat-resistant gloves, carefully shake the flask to ensure that the agarose solution is thoroughly dissolved.

-Note: Make sure that the agarose is fully dissolved until the gel solution is clear, otherwise, the electrophoresis image will be blurred.
-If the gel solution boils and bubbles violently during heating, stop heating.
-In addition, the heating time in the microwave oven should not be too long.
+Note: Ensure that the agarose is fully dissolved until the solution is clear; otherwise, the electrophoresis image will be blurred.
+If the solution boils and foams violently during heating, stop heating.
+Also, avoid heating in a microwave for extended periods of time.

-1. Allow the solution to cool to about 60°C and add ethidium bromide (EB) or GoldView solution according to the instructions.
+1. Cool the solution to about 60°C and add ethidium bromide (EB) or GoldView solution according to the instructions.
 You can also dilute the dye and add it to the sample for better results.

 Note: Ethidium bromide is a carcinogen.
-Wear gloves when working with solutions containing ethidium bromide.
+Wear gloves when handling solutions containing ethidium bromide.

 1. Pour the agarose solution into the gel mold and insert the comb in the appropriate position.
-The thickness of the gel is generally between 3-5mm.
+The gel thickness is generally between 3-5mm.

-2. When preparing agarose gel with higher concentration, there will be many tiny bubbles in the completely dissolved agarose solution.
+2. When preparing agarose gel with a higher concentration, there will be many tiny bubbles in the completely dissolved agarose solution.
 In this case, after pouring the gel, tap the gel mold on the table a few times to shake out the bubbles.
-You can then use the tail end of a 200uL gun tip to suck away the bubbles.
+You can then use the tail end of a 200uL pipette to suck away the bubbles.

 3. The gel was allowed to solidify at room temperature (approximately 30 minutes to 1 hour) and then placed in an electrophoresis tank for electrophoresis.